qmk/qmk_firmware/README.txt

 To get started, you will need to install the "Doxygen" documentation generation tool.
-If you use Linux, this can be installed via the "doxygen" package in your chosen package management tool - under Ubuntu, this can be acheived by running the following command in the terminal:
+If you use Linux, this can be installed via the "doxygen" package in your chosen package management tool - under Ubuntu, this can be achieved by running the following command in the terminal:

    sudo apt-get install doxygen